apolopena/Yubikey-WSL-SSH/README.md

 ```bash
 ssh -T git@github.com
 ```
 Expected:
 You will be prompted for your YubiKey PIN.
-If you did not set a PIN then it will be the default 123456.
+If you did not set a PIN, then it will be the default `123456`.
 After entering the PIN you should see:
 `Hi <your_user>!
 You’ve successfully authenticated, but GitHub does not provide shell access.`

 ---